bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 merged with Chrome sign-in](https://news.ycombinator.com/item?id=17942252) in Chrome 69.
 After that change, logging into your Google account, to read your Gmail for instance, would  also result in Chrome simultaneously signing-in to Google.
-Presumably once Chrome is signed-in Google may synchronise and therefore track your online activity, without your consent, either now or in the future.
+Presumably once Chrome is signed-in Google may synchronise, and therefore track, your online activity without your consent, either now or in the future.

 I was not the only one upset by this particular change, Matthew Green, a professor at Johns Hopkins University who teaches cryptography, [wrote about